NobyDa/Script/README.md

-> **Please note that the scripts or rewrite rules described below need to open MITM and trust the certificate.**
+> **Please note that the scripts or rewrite rules described below may require MITM to be enabled, and the generated root certificate needs to be manually installed and trusted in the system.**

 ## Script desc